 Angel investors and VCs are the ones ponying up big bucks for the “next big idea,” and they’re usually interested in young, high-growth startups.
 Typically, angel investors invest less than $1 million early on in the life of a startup (seed stage) while VCs often invest more money later on (but still during a startup’s early stages).

 By the way, “next big idea” comes with a big asterisk because VCs don’t invest in women entrepreneurs to the same extent that they do men.
-In 2016, VCs invested $58.2 billion in men-founded companies whereas women got $1.46 billion.
+In 2017, VCs invested $85 billion in men-founded companies whereas women got $1.9 billion.
 That’s not a typo.
-There are two main reasons for this huge funding gap: women got one-sixteenth (!) of the deals men did, and the average deal size for women-founded companies actually decreased from 2015.
+There are two main reasons for this huge funding gap: Women got less than 7% (!) of the deals men did, and the average deal size for male-founded companies is 2.5 times bigger than the average size for women-founded companies.

 This makes this 2016 Harvard Business Review report all the more interesting.
 According to the study’s findings, VCs with female partners (which is just 38% of the top 100 VCs, by the way) do a better job of advising women-led startups; this is so much so that these startups are as likely to be acquired or go public as male-led startups.
 That isn’t the case when the VC only has male partners.
 This is yet another reason why I recommend going with angel investors and VCs that have a history of backing women entrepreneurs (you can find a full list in Mind the Gap: The Ellevest Guide to Closing Your Gender Money Gaps).

 But before you pitch to any VC, make sure you have a firm grasp on your business goals and how much money you’ll need to reach them because this impacts who you pitch to and what you’re asking for.